-We continue our journey through Filipino cuisine with one of the most emblematic and colorful desserts of the country: ube halaya.
+Ube halaya is one of the most emblematic and colorful desserts of the Philippines.

-If you cannot find fresh ube, you may be able to find it in dehydrated powder, ube extract or prepared ube jam (ube halaya), which is easy to make sweet treats with it.
+If fresh ube can’t be found to make ube halaya, it is possible to find it in dehydrated powder, ube extract or prepared ube jam, which is easy to make sweet treats with it.